 The permits generate revenue that states distribute in different ways.
 Typically, it is the province of state legislatures to decide how revenue is raised and distributed.* So while the DEQ has clear authority to regulate greenhouse gas emissions, designing a regulation that anticipates multi-state trading while avoiding any choices on revenue distribution is the challenge.

 Clearly, much work lies ahead in regulation design and implementation.
 But make no mistake: Governor McAuliffe’s directive is strong and timely.
-We challenged the governor to lead on climate as the federal government fails to act, and he has done exactly that with a directive to cap carbon emissions.
-Now let that work begin.
+We challenged the governor to lead on climate as the federal government fails to act, and he has done exactly that.
+Now let’s ensure the carbon regulation and other energy policies from McAuliffe’s administration drive real-world greenhouse gas reductions.

 *During the 2017 session, the General Assembly considered SB1471 (Locke), the Virginia Alternative Energy and Coastal Protection Act.
 This bill would have joined Virginia into the Regional Greenhouse Gas Initiative, a multi-state cap and trade program comprised of nine East coast states from Maryland to Maine.
 The bill failed to advance from committee by a single vote.